lannn/dev_to_live/README.md

 # Development
 Use Ruby on Rails as main web framework
 ### Version Control Flow
-- Checkout a new local branch for a JIRA/Other issue: feature/JIRA-1-add-product
+- Checkout a new local branch for a JIRA/Other issue: feature/[JIRA PROJECT KEY]-[JIRA ISSUE NUMBER]-add-product, fix/[JIRA PROJECT KEY]-[JIRA ISSUE NUMBER]-fix-product-duplication
 - Push local branch to Github and create a pullrequest
 - Pass integration test then deploy to staging and do manual test
 - Invite code review